 If you own a fitness business, getting people to find and choose you all comes down to marketing.
 And marketing starts with your personal brand.

-So how do you develop a successful fitness brand?
+So how do you start your own successful fitness brand?

 6 Steps: How to Build a Fitness Brand